 Edy Kennedy: Where were you deficient?

-Joey Moro: So I felt like I had a lot of prac— I knew what I'd done.
+Joey Moro: So, I felt like I had a lot of prac— I knew what I'd done.
 I've been at these different theaters.
 I'd worked on a bunch of shows.
 I had twenty-two professional...
 Professional.
 I had twenty-two shows that I had been the designer on by the time I got to spring of my senior year.
-But I remember I was in the interview at NYU Tisch and I was talking to them about my design for "No Exit," which was the main stage show I did as a part of the AUT...
-Advanced undergraduate theater program game to design a show.
-And I was starting to talk about the light, and the head of the department.
-Susan Hilferty, a very famous costume designer, very famous designer, head of the design program at NYU, designer of "Wicked".
-You know, she started quizzing me on the characters names, in a very matter of fact...
+But I remember I was in the interview at NYU Tisch and I was talking to them about my design for "No Exit," which was the main stage show I did as a part of the AUT... advanced undergraduate theater program, getting to design a show.
+And I was starting to talk about the light, and the head of the department, Susan Hilferty, a very famous costume designer, very famous designer, head of the design program at NYU, designer of "Wicked."
+You know, she started quizzing me on the characters’ names, in a very matter of fact...
 She actually didn't want to hear about the lighting.
 She was like, and what was that character's name?
 And I really should have known, because there are only three people in the show and I really should remember now.
-But I was like, Oh, you know the, the the other one that's, that's not the one but not the girl, but the guy, the other guy.
+But I was like, Oh, you know the, the, the other one that's, that's not the one but not the girl, but the guy, the other guy.
 And she was like huh, I see.
 And so it was partly in that moment that I realized, Oh, this is more than just experience about, I've lit the show, I put the light in the right place, I picked a good color and I turned it on.
 This is about being the complete well-rounded artist.
 This is about being a citizen of the theater.
 This is about understanding theater, life and creation in a larger context.
 And you can tell me about the gel number all day long, but if you don't know what happens in the play and you're not able to express the fears and emotions and the tribulations of those characters in the moment, you're not ready.
-Um I did of course leave the room and remember their names.
+Um, I did of course leave the room and remember their names.
 I was okay talking about the play itself, but I had, I had spaced them, the names, probably because I had been up all night or had been hanging a plot somewhere until three or four in the morning.